radams15/CircuitTesterDocs/Implementation/docs/stage5.md

 needs.

-The easiest part was probably the idea for the AnalysisMapper as this was perfect for seperating my different stages from each other with one interface class.
+The easiest part was probably the idea for the AnalysisMapper as this was perfect for seperating my different stages from each other with one interface class, and fairly simple to implement.